 “Encroachment”: For the purposes of flood management only, an encroachment is any physical object placed in the floodplain that hinders the passage of water or otherwise affects flood flows, such as fill, excavation, equipment, materials or buildings.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Erect”: to building, construct, attach, hang, place, suspend, affix or fabricate, which shall also include painting of wall signs and window signs or other graphics.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Erosion”: The process of the gradual wearing away of any landmass.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Family”: One or more persons occupying a dwelling unit and living as a single, nonprofit housekeeping unit; provided that a group of four or more persons who are not within a second degree of consanguinity shall not be deemed to constitute a family.

 Notwithstanding the definition in the preceding paragraph, a family shall be deemed to include three or more persons not within the second degree of consanguinity occupying a dwelling unit and living as a single, nonprofit housekeeping unit, if the occupants are handicapped persons as defined in Title VII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988.
 Such unrelated individuals shall have the right to occupy the dwelling unit in the same manner and to the same extend as a family unit as defined in the first paragraph of this definition.
-(Ord.
-763, 1996; Ord.
-421, 1984; Ord.
-167, 1968)
+Moved to 1.14

 “Federal Emergency Management Agency (FEMA)”: The federal agency under which the National Flood Insurance Program (NFIP) is administered.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Federal Insurance Administration (FIA)”: The government unit, a part of Federal Emergency Management Agency (FEMA), that administers the National Flood Insurance Program (NFIP).
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Fence”: Means a barrier constructed of wood, metal wire, erosion control fabric, boards or other materials and which is intended to demarcates a boundary, separate land uses, secure animals, enclose property, and/or exclude people and animals from a designated area.
 Solid fencing is fencing that impairs through vision, is sight obscuring or opaque, and may conflict with vehicle sight distance.
 Chain link fencing with privacy slats will be considered solid fencing.
-(Ord.
-1563, 2020; Ord.
-1405, 2014)
+Moved to 1.14

 “Federal Register”: A document published daily by the Federal Government that provides a uniform system for making available to the public regulations and legal notices issued by federal agencies.
-(Ord.
-763, 1996)
+Moved to 1.14

+“Five-hundred-year flood”: A flood with a 0.2% (or 1 in 500) annual chance of occurrence.
+The area of flooding caused by this flood is used to designate base floodplains of lesser hazards, such as areas protected by levees from the 100-year flood, or shallow flooding areas with average depths of less than one foot or drainage areas less than one square mile.
+Moved to Article 5: Floodplain Management

 “Flag”: An article of cloth, paper, or similar lightweight material, varying in size, shape, or design, usually attached at one edge to a staff or cord.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Flag, official”: The flag of the United States or other officially recognized country, state, governmental agency or Douglas County.
-(Ord.
-919, 2000; Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14